-The then-president said “Something bad happened” and pressed for an investigation into votes from Fulton County, the state’s most populous that includes most of Atlanta.
+The then-president said that “something bad happened” and pressed for an investigation into votes from Fulton County, the state’s most populous that includes most of Atlanta.

 ATLANTA—Then-President Donald Trump urged the chief investigator of the Georgia Secretary of State’s office to look for fraud during an audit of mail-in ballots in a suburban Atlanta county, on a phone call he made to her in late December.

 During the six-minute call, which was reviewed by The Wall Street Journal, Mr. Trump repeatedly said that he won Georgia.
 “Something bad happened,” he said.

 “When the right answer comes out, you’ll be praised,” Mr. Trump told the chief investigator, Frances Watson.